ucarlos/CSC4110-Rain-Alert/Readme.md

     sudo apt-get install postgresql libpq-dev libpqxx-dev
     ```

+    Please be aware that libpqxx-dev included with your package manager may be an older version, so you may have to [compile from source](https://github.com/jtv/libpqxx) to get the latest version.
 If on macOS, you can install the packages using homebrew:

     ```bash
     brew install postgresql